parkdy/golang-chat/README.md

 ## Usage
 1. Build the server binary with `go build`.
-2. Change the secret token in the `config/secret_token` file.
+2. Set the `SECRET_TOKEN` environment variable.
 3. Launch the server by running `./golang-chat`.
-4. Visit `http://localhost:8080` on separate browser sessions to see the chat room in action.
+4. Visit `http://localhost:8080` to see the chat room in action.